eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <ul>
 <li>These students are currently high school juniors (16-17 years old).</li>
 <li>Whenever I say "implemented" or "built", I mean from scratch.
 The students aren't allowed to use external libraries.
 They have to build everything themselves.
 We've been working primarily in Python (though recently, we've also introduced C++ and Haskell).</li>
 <li>The students are all mathematically advanced and have learned through linear algebra and multivariable calculus.
-Most are in Math Academy, which means that by 11th grade, they've learned differential equations, discrete math, and abstract algebra as well.</li>
+Most are in <a class="body" href="https://www.mathacademy.us/" target="_blank">Math Academy</a>, which means that by the start of 11th grade, they've learned differential equations, discrete math, and abstract algebra as well.</li>
 <li>Most of the students had very little programming experience prior to Eurisko.
 Something as simple as checking if a string was a palindrome was not trivial to them.
 They didn't know how to write classes and helper functions, how to work with dictionaries, or even how to systematically debug their code.</li>
 </ul>